<<Previous | Story Intro | Return to Stories | Next >>

 "Sounds agreeable," Jack replied.
 He fell into step beside Ronson, the others following closely.

 The group looked around with unabashed interest.
 There was actually very little activity on the dock itself.
-Most of the work that remained to be done - checking and double checking that all systems functioned as they were designed - was being conducted inside the massive ship.
+Most of the work that remained to be done – checking and double checking that all systems functioned as they were designed to do – was being conducted inside the massive ship.
 Besides the Asgard technology scavenged from the Roswell crash, the ship also had a hyperdrive system from an al'kesh too badly damaged to repair.
 Part of the life support system was based on technology from the Goa'uld ship as well.

 "I suppose you've already scheduled time to take up a couple of the 302s," Ronson said, looking over at Jack.